List of Japanese supercentenarians: Yukichi Chuganji

-Yukichi Chuganji (中願寺 雄吉; Chūganji Yūkichi, 23 March 1889 – 28 September 2003) was a Japanese silkworm breeder, instructor in the agricultural specialty, bank employee and community welfare officer who lived for 114 years and 189 days.
-At the time of his death, he was the oldest Japanese man ever and the world's oldest living person.
+Yukichi Chuganji (中願寺 雄吉; Chūganji Yūkichi, 23 March 1889 – 28 September 2003) was a Japanese silkworm breeder and specialist, bank employee and community welfare officer who lived for 114 years and 189 days.
+At the time of his death, he was the oldest Japanese man ever and the world's oldest-living person.

-Chuganji didn’t like to eat vegetables but liked beef, pork and chicken.
+His diet consisted primarily of meat.
 He also ate toffee, drank milk, the occasional apple juice and only drank alcohol in moderation, which he believed were the secrets to a long life.
-During the last years of his life, he had failing eye sight and was bedridden.
-He died of natural causes on the evening of 28 September 2003, after being served a glass of apple juice by his 74-year-old daughter who was his only living child.
-Besides 5 children, Chuganji also had 7 grandchildren and 12 great-grandchildren.
+He died of natural causes on the evening of 28 September 2003, after being served a glass of apple juice by his 74-year-old daughter, who was his only living child.
+Besides five children, Chuganji also had seven grandchildren and twelve great-grandchildren.